harishrb/AICircle/README.md

 ---

-#### **Data Science is interdisciplinary field that uses scientific methods, processes, algorithms and systems to extract knowledge and insights from data in various forms.**
+#### **Data Science is an interdisciplinary field that uses scientific methods, processes, algorithms and systems to extract knowledge and insights from data in various forms.**

    ***How does that matter to Machine Learning?***